Are Low Levels Of The VIX Really A Sign Of Complacency?

 As a reminder AAII neutral sentiment on July 20 2017 is 0.38.
 The natural log of 0.38 is -0.96758402626.
 Using the first regression model and the value computed, we use the equation y = -0.331(-0.96758402626) + 2.514, and find the model predicts the natural log of the VIX index will be 2.83427031269.
 We take the antilogarithm of 2.83427031269 by raising e to that power which equals 17.0179779662.
 We currently stand at a VIX value of less than 10.
 We can look at this in different ways, but one perspective may be that the VIX is not correctly pricing in the current level of neutral sentiment.
 Depending on the perspective, one could take a long or short position on volatility using either (UVXY) or (SVXY).

 In conclusion, we first set out to find if there was any relationship between the VIX and neutral sentiment.
 We found, although weak, a correlation coefficient of -0.275846396 signifying a negative relationship between the VIX and neutral sentiment.
 We also used linear regression to measure the relationship between the VIX and neutral sentiment.
 We found a coefficient of -0.331, with a t value of -5.105 that looked to be statistically significant.
-Therefore this allowed us to reject our null hypothesis, that low levels of neutral sentiment indicate high levels of the VIX and instead accept our alternative hypothesis, high levels of neutral sentiment indicate low levels of the VIX.
+Therefore this allowed us to reject our null hypothesis, that low levels of neutral sentiment indicate low levels of the VIX and instead accept our alternative hypothesis, high levels of neutral sentiment indicate low levels of the VIX.
 Taking into account the assumptions of linear regression, our model predicted that the current neutral sentiment value of 0.38 should justify a VIX value of around 17.
 To make any real predictions of the direction of the VIX or neutral sentiment, will require further analysis in future research, but it seems we can be confident that there is a relationship here.
 Given our analysis at current levels of neutral sentiment and the VIX, we are more likely complacent.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in UVXY over the next 72 hours.